NourSaf/political-speech-detection/README.md

 - Deployed the app on **Hugging Face Spaces**:
   🔗 [Division Detector AI](https://huggingface.co/spaces/NourSafadi95/right-detector-ai)
 - Integrated model into a **Vue.js** web app for interactive exploration and use.
+- The model UI is at the end of this page: https://noursaf.github.io/MSDV-thesis-25/
 ---

 ## 🚀 Usage